COVID-19: Our impact in short

 The van der Schaar Lab has played an active role in the academic and clinical response to the COVID-19 pandemic, including:

-- developing and implementing Cambridge Adjutorium for COVID-19, a tool that allows clinicians to predict utilization of scarce resources such as ventilators and ICU beds, and entering a partnership with the NHS for real-world use of Cambridge Adjutorium at Acute Trusts in England; and
+- developing and implementing Cambridge Adjutorium for COVID-19, the first machine learning tool used in the UK to fight Covid-19, which allowed clinicians to predict utilization of scarce resources such as ventilators and ICU beds, and entering a partnership with the NHS for real-world use of Cambridge Adjutorium at Acute Trusts in England;

-- conducting research and statistical analysis regarding the nature of the disease, its spread, and its disproportionate impact on certain individuals and communities;
+- conducted some of the first research and statistical analysis regarding the nature of the disease, its spread, and its disproportionate impact on certain minorities and/or disadvantaged communities world-wide;

-- creating Policy Impact Predictor (PIP), a machine learning tool developed to guide government decision-making around measures to prevent the spread of COVID-19.
+- creating Policy Impact Predictor (PIP), a world’s first machine learning tool developed to guide government decision-making around measures to prevent the spread of COVID-19;

 Cambridge Adjutorium partnership with NHS Digital